-Midwest Members Credit Union Sponsors "Oiler of the Month"
+Midwest Members Credit Union Sponsors "Oiler Of The Month"

 Don't miss our top stories and need-to-know news everyday in your inbox.

-March’s winner is Julian Marshall.
-Julian is a Senior at EAWR and is involved with football, baseball, wrestling, and Academic Challenge.
-Julian has received honors for High Honor Roll, Renaissance, Silver Medallion, Illinois State Scholar and is a member of the National Honors Society.
+After graduation Addison plans to attend Illinois State University and look to obtain a degree in Biology.

-After graduation, Julian plans to attend SIUE and look to obtain a degree in Pharmacy.
-Congratulations Julian and we all wish you good luck in your future!
+Congratulations Addison and we all wish you good luck in your future!

 More like this: